Cynerva/fusion/README.md

 through any dependent (fused) atoms.

-Similar to ideas from Functional-Reactive Programming, though this library doesn't address the "event" side of things.
-State management only.
+Similar to ideas from Functional-Reactive Programming, though this library doesn't address the event side of things.
+State propagation only.

 Actually, this is really just an excuse to practice test-driven development and library deployment.
 Hurray!